nathan-fiscaletti/parameterparser/Examples.md

 ### Example 2 : Using prefixes to parse more advanced parameters.

 #### Usage:
-    php test.php -name Nathan +minify
+    php test.php -name 'Nathan Fiscaletti' +minify
 #### Output:
-    Name has been set to Nathan
-    Minification has been enabled.
+    Name has been set to Nathan Fiscaletti Minification has been enabled.
 #### Code:
 ```php